TransOral Robotic Surgery (TORS)

 Early stage head and neck cancerPatients with early stage head and neck cancer may be able to be treated solely with transoral robotic surgery and can often avoid radiation therapy and chemotherapy.

 Advanced stage head and neck cancerPatients with more advanced head and neck cancer who are treated with TORS can usually be treated with a lower dose of radiation therapy and can often avoid chemotherapy.

-Human papillomavirus (HPV)Many studies have shown that HPV is associated with several head and neck cancers. [link to head and neck HPV page – this may be on the ENT site?]
+Human papillomavirus (HPV)Many studies have shown that HPV is associated with several head and neck cancers.
 Patients with HPV-associated head and neck cancer are typically younger and healthier than patients historically treated for head and neck cancer.